 The most common cause of antalgic gait is injuries to the leg and surrounding areas can easily cause you to walk with an antalgic gait.
 The injury, which can range from torn leg muscles to a cracked hip, can cause you to walk with a limp.

-Leg, joint, foot, and hip deformities can cause significant changes in your gait.
+Leg, joint, foot, and hip deformities can cause significant changes in gait.
 These defects may have been present at birth or may have developed later as a result of an injury.

 Infection and inflammation